ortus-docs/coldbox-docs/configuration/configuration_directives/coldbox.md

 **modulesExternalLocation**
 A list or array of locations of where ColdBox should look for modules to load into your application.
 The path can be a cf mapping or `cfinclude` compatible location.
 Modules are searched and loaded in the order of the declared locations.
 The first location ColdBox will search for modules is the conventions folder `modules`

+**viewsExternalLocation**

+The CF include path of where to look for secondary views for your application.
+Secondary views look just like normal views except the framework looks in the conventions folder first and if not found then searches this location.

+**layoutsExternalLocation**

 ## Exception Handling